Gear & Tactics

 2. The long drag: Fire a 3/4oz football jig or a heavy Carolina rig past the ledge.
 Let it free-fall to the bottom.

 3. Maintain bottom contact: Sweep the rod sideways from the 3 o'clock to the 12 o'clock position.
 Do not use the reel to move the bait.
 Feel the composition change from mud (mushy) to gravel (ticking) to shell beds (hard scraping).
+If you are still learning to read these signals on sonar, Wired2Fish's fall ledge breakdown shows exactly how hard bottom returns a brighter signal on side imaging versus the dim return of soft mud.

 4. Pause at the transition: Bass hold on the edges where mud meets rock.
 When you feel that transition, pause the bait for five seconds.